The Association on American Indian Affairs calls on Harvard to comply with NAGPRA

 On February 18, 2021 the Association sent a letter to Harvard University President Lawrence S. Bacow calling on Harvard to comply with NAGPRA and require the free, prior and informed consent of Native Nations before research can be performed on those collections.

-You can help strengthen our efforts with Harvard by adding to our voice.
-Please fill out this form to show your support for the repatriation of Ancestors and cultural items from Harvard.
+You can help strengthen our efforts with Harvard by adding to our voice!
+Complete this form to show your support for the repatriation of Ancestors and cultural items from Harvard.

 - Listen to the Harvard Crimson Podcast, A Legacy Revealed, Episode 4, starting timestamp 18:45 - May 1, 2021, with Sonya Atalay, Shannon Martin, Shannon O'Loughlin and Colleen Medicine

 - "After criticism, Harvard's Peabody Museum will revise its policies on repatriating Native American objects," The Art Newspaper - April 1, 2021